stijlist/stijlist.github.io/about.md

-My name is Bert Muthalaly, and I'm a programmer and student of economics based in New York City, currently working for [Sefaira][sefaira].
+My name is Bert Muthalaly, and I'm a programmer, student of economics, and [Hacker School][hackerschool] alum based in New York City, currently working for [Sefaira][sefaira].
 I'm interested in the intersection of engineering, business, and the improvement of human welfare.